This post may contain affiliate links. Please read my full disclosure policy here.

 If you’ve got babies or young toddlers, one of the best ways to stay fit is to purchase a jogging stroller or bike trailer.
 This lets you take the kids along as you walk, jog, or ride.
 You’ll get an extra workout as you push or pull the added weight and you’ll get everyone out of the house.
 (Sometimes the kids even nap in there!)

 As the kids get slightly older, they might want to walk or ride also, and there are tons of options for making sure that they have a place to sit when they inevitably don’t want to walk or ride home.
-You could take along a micro scooter, attach a ride-along board to your stroller, or attach this or this to your bike.
+You could take along a micro scooter, attach a ride-along board to your stroller, or attach this to your bike.

 INVEST IN SOME EXERCISE EQUIPMENT TO USE AT HOME